TokiPona-S224/chatapp/README.md

 README for Toki: Web Chat with Ethical Backdoors

-This application is a decentralized chat system that allows private and group messaging and file transfers.
+This application is a decentralised chat system that allows private and group messaging and file transfers.
 It includes intentional backdoors for ethical hacking exercises.

 Compilation and Running Instructions:
 -------------------------------------